iobroker-community-adapters/ioBroker.ring/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

 ### **WORK IN PROGRESS**

 * (crocri) Ding event is now working again (ring Interkom)
 * (crocri) auto livestream creation takes now value from config, before fix
 * (crocri) snapshot now async, because snapshot and livestream in parallel does not work
 * (crocri) livestream duration now settable via tree entry will be auto reset via livestream request.
 After request is done, duration time is reset to config value
 * (crocri) two new config entries: auto_livestream and auto_snapshot - can be disabled now if someone wants to react manually
 * (crocri) some minor corrections to code
 * (crocri) Removed binary States
 * (crocri) Improvements for vis compatibility
 * (theimo1221) Refactoring and cleanup
+* (theimo1221) Update Packages

 ### 4.0.0 (2023-08-22)